-Whenever you ask anyone about seeing Kusadasi tourist attractions, they will automatically refer you to visit the Ephesus ruins which are a mere 20-30 minute ride away from Kusadasi harbour and are best seen on one of the Daily Ephesus Tours.
-Remember, this is not one of the days on your cruise to go around on your own!
+If you ask the locals (or the cruise staff on your ship) about seeing Kusadasi tourist attractions, they will automatically refer you to visit the Ephesus ruins which are a mere 20-30 minute ride away from Kusadasi harbour and are best seen on one of the Daily Ephesus Tours.

 Although the town itself really does not have any grandiose historical attractions, we’ll still point out a few spots to look out for when walking around town and doing your shopping.